 The Internet can also be helpful to find information about VA benefits and community resources in your area.
 This guide includes web addresses when available.
 If computer access is not available at your facility, you can visit the public library after release.
 Computer access may also be available at Department of Labor One-Stop Career Centers and Affiliate sites.
-Please turn to pages 12 - 13 for specific locations.
+See page 17 for further information.